rustviz/rustviz-tutorial/src/rust-basics.md

 Note that the `!` at the end of `println!` indicates that it is a *macro*, not a function.
-It behaves slightly differently from normal functions, but you do not need to worry about that for this tutorial.
+It behaves slightly differently from normal functions, but you do not need to worry about the details here.